grace-notes/website/contents/topics/essence-single-column.md

 ---
-title: Essence Single Column
+title: The Essence of God
+pdf:
 template: topic.jade
 ---

-**Essence of God 28**

-The Essence of God

 The phrase “Essence of God” is a theological term used to refer to God’s personal characteristics, or to the facets of His personality.
 Sometimes